 Conclusion and Recommendations

-In either case, both tools embody programming AI applied to code quality, fitting into enterprise CI/CD workflows.
-Adopting such an AI code review agent is a proven way to improve pull request reviews and maintain high code standards.
-Teams planning to invest in an AI review solution should weigh these trade-offs — using data-driven benchmarks like those above to choose the tool best aligned with their priorities.
+Adopting an AI-driven code review agent is a proven way to improve pull request reviews and maintain high standards at scale.
+Teams planning to invest in such tooling should weigh these trade-offs carefully—using benchmark data and workflow fit to select the solution best aligned with their engineering priorities.